-In the third chapter of the growth hacks series, I will share a few tactics that will help you engage with your audience better.
+In the fourth chapter of the growth hacks series, I will share a few tactics that will help you engage with your audience better.
 Higher engagement ensures higher visibility.
 It is an indication that the community finds you credible.

 Engagement lies at the core of every social media platform.
 Today, it is not just enough that your brand exists on these platforms.
 Your brand must also be an active member of all communities your target audience is involved in.